RonFrancesca/PhraseSound/README.md

 Otherwise, you can manually install the single modules with the following commands.

-In **Ubuntu** the user can install all these modules as simple as typing on the terminal:
+In **Ubuntu** the user can install all these modules typing on the terminal:
 ```
 $ sudo apt-get install python-dev python-numpy python-scipy
 $ pip install gensim